-It’s no secret that peak season offers brands a huge opportunity to increase sales and maximize revenue.
-But this year more than ever, companies want to keep the customers they attract during peak season.
-The companies that can pull this off will reap significant rewards.
+It’s no secret.
+Peak season offers brands a huge opportunity to increase sales and maximize revenue.
+But this year more than ever, companies need to keep the customers they attract during peak season.
+Those that can will reap significant rewards.
 Harvard Business School found that increasing customer retention rates by just 5% increases profits from 25% to 95%.
 So how can brands achieve this?

 Provide an Order Status page

 Leverage technology for the best service experience